-Rep. Tom Feeney (search), R-Fla., while defending DeLay, said he thinks tighter ethics rules are inevitable.
+Rep. Tom Feeney (search) of Florida, while defending DeLay, said he thinks tighter ethics rules are inevitable.
 He supports a proposal to make lawmakers and congressional aides get their trips vetted by the ethics panel before they travel.

-"We need going forward to have rules that are less gray and ambiguous and more black and white," Feeney said.
+"We need going forward to have rules that are less gray and ambiguous and more black and white," Fenney said.

-Several other congressional Republicans also attended the gala, including House Majority Whip Roy Blunt of Missouri.
-President Bush and Vice President Dick Cheney were not invited, but Republican Party Chairman Ken Mehlman (search) was there and sat at the head table with DeLay.
+About three dozen congressional Republicans planned to attend, including House Majority Whip Roy Blunt of Missouri.
+President Bush and Vice President Cheney were not invited, but Republican National Committee officials including Chairman Ken Mehlman were expected at the dinner, Lessner said.

 The ethics questions DeLay faces from Democrats and other critics stem in part from foreign travel arranged by Jack Abramoff, a lobbyist accused of defrauding tribal clients of millions of dollars.